DevilCoders/CyberTex/docs/IDE_INTEGRATION.md

 ## Syntax Highlighting

-* Use the ANSI highlighter via `python -m sapl highlight script.sapl --theme dark` to preview colouring.
+* Use the ANSI highlighter via `sapl highlight script.sapl --theme dark` to preview colouring.
 * For editors that support TextMate grammars, adapt the token list from `sapl/lexer.py` to build custom syntax definitions.

 ## Linting On Save

-* Configure your editor to run `python -m sapl lint <file>` on save and surface diagnostics in the editor gutter.
+* Configure your editor to run `sapl lint <file>` on save and surface diagnostics in the editor gutter.
 * Many editors (VS Code, JetBrains IDEs) support problem matchers; capture lines formatted by the linter to display inline errors.

 ## Running Tests

-* Register a task that invokes `python -m sapl test tests/`.
+* Register a task that invokes `sapl-test tests/`.
-* Capture JSON output (`--json`) to integrate with IDE test explorers.
+* Capture JSON output (`--format json`) to integrate with IDE test explorers.

 ## Debugging